Onefootball/swift-style-guide/README.markdown

 /// A temperature in Celsius degrees. var temperature: Double

-/**
- Converts a temperature in Celsius degrees to Fahrenheit degrees.
+/// Converts a temperature in Celsius degrees to Fahrenheit degrees.
- :param: temperature A temperature in Celsius degrees.
+/// - Parameter temperature: A temperature in Celsius degrees.
- :returns: A temperature in Fahrenheit degrees.
-*/
-func convertToFahrenheitDegrees(temperature: Double) -> Double
+/// - Returns: A temperature in Fahrenheit degrees. func convertToFahrenheitDegrees(temperature: Double) -> Double
 ```